Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

+As far as we know the most dense alignment of all possibilities is the flower of life patterning.
+The fibonacci spiral is a break in symmetry per step.
+Aligning the circles in the most dense way possible like a flower along the fibonacci spiral and connecting all the center points makes the tetrahedron repeatable to higher and higher dimensions, or E8.
+The golden ratio is the most dense system posable of all possibilities branched out infinitely.

+<br /><br />

+The following video <a href="https://youtu.be/Sp9B7raW_O4" target="_blank">The Mathematics of Consciousness</a> dives even deeper into how it works.

+<br /><br />

 In theory, consciousness is related to how much information it can integrate or connect together.
-The golden ratio is a value in which each part is as close together as it can be in which each part connects or links together.
+The singularity could be seen as the largest integrated system containing all things while the smaller entities in the system at smaller scales are conscious only within their environment and awareness level at different scales.

 <br /><br />

-In theory, if consciousness is this intrinsic property, then the whole universe could be infinitely conscious, and we are smaller forms of consciousness awareness; see <a href="https://youtu.be/8E333CdgS4g&t=120" target="_blank">Is Our Universe Conscious</a>.
+In theory, if consciousness is this intrinsic property, then the whole universe could be infinitely conscious (What some scientists call mind at large), and we are smaller forms of consciousness awareness; see <a href="https://youtu.be/8E333CdgS4g&t=120" target="_blank">Is Our Universe Conscious</a>.

 <br /><br />